 - Press the Run button for the Program Compatibility Troubleshooter.

 - Select Google Chrome in the troubleshooter’s software list.
-If you can find it, click Not Listed to select it.
+Then, click Not Listed to select it if you can find it.

 - Press the Next button to troubleshoot Chrome.